Dora Mwima

-Dora Mwima, also Dorah Mwima is a beauty pageant contestant who was crowned Miss Uganda 2008 at the age of 18 years.
+Dora Mwima, also Dorah Mwima is a Ugandan model and beauty pageant titleholder who was crowned Miss Uganda 2008 at the age of 18.
 She represented Uganda in Miss World 2008 in South Africa.

 Background

 Mwima was born to Ugandan parents in 1990, in the Eastern Ugandan town of Tororo.
 Her father, a preacher, and the family migrated to neighboring Kenya when Dorah was about four years old.
 The family returned to Uganda in 2008, two weeks before the call for contestants in the Miss Uganda beauty competition went out.
 She applied and was accepted as a contestant.

 2008 Miss Uganda pageant

-As Miss Uganda, Mwima represented her country in the Miss World peagnt held in South Africa, in December 2008.
+As Miss Uganda, Mwima represented her country in the Miss World pageant held in South Africa, in December 2008.

-During her reign, she started the Dora Mwima Foundation, a non-profit charitable organization.
+During her reign, she started the Dorah Mwima Foundation, a non-profit charitable organization.
 The NGO's primary objective is to provide a platform for single mothers and teenage girls "to share experiences on the challenges in life".
 Through her foundation, she organizes soccer matches, where the gate collections are used to assist pregnant rural mothers in need.
 During the last three months of her reign it came to light that Mwima had become pregnant.